Lillithlilly/Azure-SDK.net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ### Add Convenience APIs

 Adding convenience APIs is not required for Azure SDK data plane generated libraries, but doing so can provide customers with a better experience when they develop code using your library.
 You should consider adding convenience APIs to the generated client to make it easier to use for the most common customer scenarios, or based on customer feedback.
+One typical type of convenience APIs is the grow-up methods with models.
+Please see [Developer driven evolution](#developer-driven-evolution) for more details.
 Any convenience APIs you add should be approved with the Azure SDK architecture board.

 You can add convienice APIs by adding a customization layer on top of the generated code.
 Please see the [autorest.csharp README](https://github.com/Azure/autorest.csharp#setup) for the details of adding the customization layer.
 This is the preferred method for adding convenience APIs to your generated client.